jdeluyck/kcoreorg-website/_posts/2008/2008-04-23-handy-codes-for-nokia-e65.md

   - reset
   - wlan
 ---
-Mostly because I keep forgetting&#8230;
+Mostly because I keep forgetting...

 Type in the following codes to find out: